General information about the Court

 - Goal #9: Continue the Court’s relationship with the Alexander Blewett II School of Law.

-Objective: In an effort to continue its historical relationship with the Alexander Blewett III School of Law at the University of Montana, the Court will be engaging student interns.
-The interns will observe court proceedings and draft Court orders and decisions.
+Objective: In an effort to continue its historical relationship with the Alexander Blewett III School of Law at the University of Montana, and its professors and new lawyers entering the practice of law in Montana, the Court is working to hold cases scheduled on the Missoula trial docket at the law school.

 Settlement Conference/Mediation Services [Return to top]